 With the acquisition, we obtained GEN-1, a DNA-based immunotherapy for the localized treatment of ovarian and brain cancers, and three platform technologies for the development of treatments for those suffering with difficult-to-treat forms of cancer, novel nucleic acid-based immunotherapies and other anti-cancer DNA or RNA therapies, including TheraPlasTM and TheraSilenceTM.

-Acquired IPR&D consists of EGEN's drug technology platforms: GEN-1, TheraPlasTM and TheraSilenceTM.
-The fair value of the IPR&D drug technology platforms was estimated to be \$25.8 million as of the acquisition date using the Multi-Period Excess Earnings Method (MPEEM) which is a form of the income approach.
-Under the MPEEM, the fair value of an intangible asset is equal to the present value of the asset's incremental after-tax cash flows (excess earnings) remaining after deducting the market rates of return on the estimated value of contributory assets (contributory charge) over its remaining useful life
+Acquired In-Process Research and Development (IPR&D) consists of EGEN's drug technology platforms: GEN-1, TheraPlasTM and TheraSilenceTM.
+The fair value of the IPR&D drug technology platforms was estimated to be \$25.8 million as of the acquisition date.
+As of the closing of the acquisition, the IPR&D is considered indefinite lived intangible assets and will not be amortized.
+IPR&D will be reviewed for possible impairment on an annual basis or more frequently if there appears to be an indication of impairment.
+The purchase price exceeds the estimated fair value of the net assets acquired by approximately \$2.0 million which was recorded as goodwill.